wastefull/Wdb/src/docs/auth/ENVIRONMENT_AUTH_STRATEGY.md

 ### Existing Users

 **Users with passwords:**

 - ✅ Can still use Magic Link
-- ✅ Password still works in Figma Make (for testing)
+- ✅ Password still works in local (for testing)
 - ✅ Password NOT available in production (use Magic Link)

 **Recommendation:**

 - Encourage all users to switch to Magic Link
 - Consider deprecating password auth entirely in future

 ### Future Improvements

 **Consider:**

 1. Social auth (Google, GitHub)
 2. WebAuthn / Passkeys
 3. Multi-factor authentication (MFA)